lingochen/FastSubd-Re/docs/multithread.md

 as of today (2024/01/14)

-with compact array representation, no extra empty spaces, webworker finally got good speedup.
+<s>with compact array representation, even with extra space, webworker finally got good speedup?</>

-so how to arrange memory is the key. wasm priority move down.
+<s>so how to arrange memory is the key?</s>

+The above statements are untrue, somehow multithread just worked, is it the new chrome version? or did the various codes changed let us hit the fastpath?

+Firefox still get no speedup.